Huandoy

-It was first climbed in 1932 by a German party.
+The first recorded ascent was made on 12 Sep 1932 by Erwin Schneider and Erwin Hein who were members of a joint German-Austrian expedition.

 Myth

 Huascarán was a noble man who lived in a certain place in Áncash, while Huandoy was a woman who lived in a small town very close to where this mountain is now.
 Huascarán was enormously in love with the girl, so they always saw each other secretly.
 One day Huascarán's father found out that he was in love with the little woman, so he asked the Sun God for help.
 Seeing that he could not separate the two lovers, he decided to turn them into mountains, but the divinity decided to bring them together so that despite their being mountains continued with their love.